-✓ Item 1-Election of Directors
+Item 1-Election of Directors

-Our Board currently has nine (9) directors and following the annual meeting will consist of eight (8) directors.
-Mr. Scott M. Sipprelle is not standing for reelection to the Board at the annual meeting.
+Our Board currently has nine (9) directors and following the Annual Meeting will consist of eight (8) directors.
+Mr. Scott M. Sipprelle is not standing for re-election at the Annual Meeting.
 Each director stands for election at each annual meeting of shareholders and holds office until his or her successor has been duly elected and qualified or the director's earlier resignation, death or removal.
-All of the nominees are directors of MSCI as of March 19, 2012, and each nominee has indicated that he or she will serve if elected.
+All of the nominees are directors of MSCI as of March 2, 2012, and each nominee has indicated that he or she will serve if elected.
 We do not anticipate that any nominee will be unable or unwilling to stand for election, but if that happens, your proxy will be voted for another person nominated by the Board.